How to Run Minio in Docker and Docker Compose

 Install the MinIO Client

-The MinIO Client allows you to work with your MinIO volume from the commandline.
+The MinIO Client (mc) allows you to work with your MinIO server from the command line (create buckets, upload/download, manage policies, etc).

 Setting up in linux